 Specific unclear or misleading category labels that need fixing

 How to reduce the number of categories you have, based on categories that were ignored

-Hybrid card sort: Participants can either create new categories to complete your card sort (an open approach), or sort cards only into your categories, less likely to make their own labels (a closed approach).
+Participants can either create new categories to complete their card sort (an open approach)or sort cards only into their categories, less likely to make their own labels (a closed approach).
 This mixed approach can lean toward more open or more closed, and helps UX teams learn:

 How to generate ideas for grouping information based on inspiring participants with a given category pattern

 Categories that have high agreement after an open card sort, but need more clearly defined card groupings

 In a card sorting session, each participant (representing your user) organizes topics into categories and helps you label these groups.
 By the end of the session, you’ll learn how to meet your users’ expectations, help them quickly find what they need, and have a frictionless experience when navigating through your website or app.